tensorflow/mlir-hlo/stablehlo/docs/spec_checklist.md

       1. Uses generic MLIR syntax which can be obtained by running `stablehlo-opt -mlir-print-op-generic` (we stick to generic syntax in the spec to avoid having to change the spec on prettyprinter changes).
-  1. Check that the "Specification" column in status.md says "yes".
   1. Check that the `description` in op's ODS:
       1. Includes the first sentence of the spec.
       1. Then links to the corresponding section of the spec.